-3.2.3.10 Cash in Lieu of Parking
+3.2.32.108 Cash in Lieu of Parking

-Pursuant to the provisions of the Planning Act, Council may establish a policy, pass a by-law, and enter into agreements to exempt the owner or occupant of land from the requirement of providing or maintaining parking on the land upon the making of one or more payments of money to the Town as consideration for the granting of such exemption.
+Pursuant to the provisions of Section 40 of the Planning Act, RSO 1990, Council may establish a policy, pass a by-law, and enter into agreements to exempt the owner or occupant of land from the requirement of providing or maintaining parking on the land upon the making of one or more payments of money to the Town as consideration for the granting of such exemption.
 Such policy shall establish the terms and conditions under which such an exception shall be applied and all monies received by the Town shall be placed into a special parking account established by the Town.